biocore/biom-format/doc/documentation/adding_metadata.rst

 	    "type": "OTU table"
 	}

-If you have multiple fields that you'd like processed in one of these ways, you can pass a comma-separated list of field names (e.g., ``--float_fields confidence,pH``).
+If you have multiple fields that you'd like processed in one of these ways, you can pass a comma-separated list of field names (e.g., ``--float-fields confidence,pH``).

 Renaming (or naming) metadata columns while adding
 ==================================================